sudoofus/cifstab/README.md

 ### Mount cifs shares at boot time through systemd
 Cifscloak can generate a simple systemd file that seems to work fine for me on Ubuntu and Centos 8.
 Initially I did not write in any retry mechanism because it just felt sloppy but after systemd gave me a bit of a ride ( through my lack of understanding ) and after reading the documentation ( which suggested that causing the boot to wait is bad ), I instead wrote in a retry.
-Retrying 6 times seems to get the mounts sorted during boot.
+Retrying 6 times seems to get the mounts sorted during boot, -r 6 is added to the systemd file by default.

 * Mountpoint directories are automatically created with default permissions.